ganzah/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

+Using the data, we find out the interval which has, in average, the maximum number of steps taken.

 ```r
 intervalWithMaximumNumberOfStepsInAverage <- averageStepsPerInterval[averageStepsPerInterval$steps == max(averageStepsPerInterval$steps), "interval"]
 ```

 We conclude that the 835th interval is the interval with the maximum number of steps in average.

 ## Imputing missing values